3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 For example, if the specification says that a certain value is sampled from the image’s R channel, but the referenced image is only monochromatic then grayscale channel is interpreted as the R color channel.
 Similarly, color values sampled from a monochromatic image are interpreted as if all R, G, B color channels shared the same grayscale value.
 If there is no alpha channel present in the image, the highest possible value `2^bitdepth-1` MUST be used.

 The \<image3d>-element defines a voxel grid of values (e.g. RGB, Grey-Alpha, Grey) values distributed in a cuboid ([0..sizex] x [0..sizey] x [0..sheetcount]).
 The left-front-bottom corner of this grid corresponds to the (0,0,0) UVW coordinate when this 3D Image is being sampled, whereas the right-back-top corner corresponds to the (1,1,1) UVW coordinate.
 Each \<image3dsheet> corresponds to one PNG-file in the package.
 Figure 2-1 a) illustrates a voxel grid with `sizex=4`, `sizey=3` and `sheetcount=2` voxels.
-Voxel coordinates are indicated as bold black triple, the UVW-coordinate values as red tripples.
+Voxel coordinates are indicated as bold black triple, the UVW-coordinate values as red triples.
-Figure 2-1b) illustrates the voxelcoordinates and the UVW-values (red tripple) throughout the first \<image3dsheet>, Figure 2-1 c) illustrates these quantities throughout the second \<image3dsheet>.
+Figure 2-1b) illustrates the voxel coordinates and the UVW-values (red triple) throughout the first \<image3dsheet>, Figure 2-1 c) illustrates these quantities throughout the second \<image3dsheet>.

-The sampling rules for UVW values are detmerined by the filter-rule, see the filter attribute and the behaviour for UVW-values outside the unit-cube are determines by the tilestyle attribues [of the Channel from Image3D XML structure](#chapter-3-channel-from-3d-image), respectively.
+The sampling rules for UVW values are determined by the filter-rule, see the filter attribute and the behaviour for UVW-values outside the unit-cube are determines by the tilestyle attribues [of the Channel from Image3D XML structure](#chapter-3-channel-from-3d-image), respectively.

-_Figure 2-1: Voxel coordinates and UVW-texture space of a sample voxel grid_
+_Figure 2-1: Voxel coordinates and UVW-texture space of a sample voxel grid: a) shows a voxex grid of 4 times 3 times 2 voxels. b) shows a sectoin view of the bottom voxels, c) shows a section view of the top voxels_
 ![Voxel coordinates and UVW-texture space of a sample voxel grid](images/image3dcoordinates.png)

 ## 2.1.1 File Formats